vrockai/pipeline-test/docs/content.md

 ---

-## Improving metagenomic binning results with overlapped bins using assembly graphs
+## Improving metagenomic binning results with overlapped bins using assembly graphs.
+ 08.05.2021, _VG Mallawaarachchi, AS Wickramarachchi, Y Lin_

+Metagenomic sequencing allows us to study the structure, diversity and ecology in microbial communities without the necessity of obtaining pure cultures.
+In many metagenomics studies, the reads obtained from metagenomics sequencing are first assembled into longer contigs and these contigs are then binned into clusters of contigs where contigs in a cluster are expected to come from the same species.
+As different species may share common sequences in their genomes, one assembled contig may belong to multiple species.
+However, existing tools for binning contigs only support non-overlapped binning, i.e., each contig is assigned to at most one bin (species).

 [Source](https://almob.biomedcentral.com/articles/10.1186/s13015-021-00185-6)

+10.1186/s13015-021-00185-6

 ---